 Copyright 2009 Adam Joseph Karch

 Karch, Adam Joseph.
-"Investigating the impact of variations in particle size on heat flow from chaparral fires into soils using a laboratory based wildfire simulator." thesis, University of Iowa, 2009.
+"Investigating the impact of variations in particle size on heat flow from chaparral fires into soils using a laboratory based wildfire simulator."
+Master's thesis, University of Iowa, 2009.